bup/bup/Documentation/bup-drecurse.1.md

 # NAME

-bup drecurse - recursively list files in your filesystem
+bup-drecurse - recursively list files in your filesystem

 # SYNOPSIS